demisto/content/Packs/AzureNetworkSecurityGroups/Integrations/AzureNetworkSecurityGroups/README.md

 2. *Client Credentials*
 2. *Device Code Flow*.

+## Self-Deployed Azure App

+To use a self-configured Azure application, you need to add a new Azure App Registration in the Azure Portal.

+To add the registration, refer to the following [Microsoft article](https://learn.microsoft.com/en-us/defender-xdr/api-create-app-web?view=o365-worldwide) steps 1-8.

+The application must have *user_impersonation* and *offline_access* permissions and must allow public client flows (can be found under the **Authentication** section of the app).

 ### Authentication Using the Authorization Code Flow (recommended)

 1. In the **Authentication Type** field, select the **Authorization Code** option.